rexrainbow/phaser3-rex-notes/docs/docs/ui-gridtable.md

         - Set `false` to disable it.
     - Set to `false` to skip creating scroller.
 - `clamplChildOY` : Set `true` to clamp scrolling.
-- `createCellContainerCallback` : Callback to return a container object of each visible cell.
+- `createCellContainerCallback` : Callback to return a container object, or `null` of each visible cell.
     - Properties of `cell` parameter
         - `cell.scene` : Scene of this grid table object.
         - `cell.width` : Width of this cell, in pixels.